nickderobertis/cookiecutter-pypi-sphinx/README.md

 - Push to `gh-pages` branch, which will update the hosted documentation
 - Build Python package
 - Upload Python package to PyPI
+- Create a Github release pointing to any merged pull requests since the last version bump

 ### If a Pull Request is Opened
 The CI/CD system will check whether the pull request was opened by a maintainer